webOSArchive/webos-docs/docs/online.md

 ## Hot Spot Detection

-When you join, or re-join, a WiFi network webOS may incorrectly notify you that a Hot Spot has been detected and ask you to log-in.
+When you join (or re-join) a WiFi network, webOS may incorrectly notify you that a Hot Spot has been detected and ask you to log-in.
 The captive portal detection webOS used depended on a server that's long gone.
 Using the latest [self-host proxy](proxysetup.md), or modifying your [hosts](hosts.md) file can help eliminate these notifications.

 ## What Next